noop-inc/documentation/src/content/docs/logic.md

 ---

-title: "Logic"
+title: 'Logic'
-description: "Overview of Noop Logic, uses in context."
+description: 'Overview of Noop Logic, uses in context.'
-slug: "logic"
+slug: 'logic'
-section: "core concepts"
+section: 'core concepts'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 10
 ---

 Noop Logic is a lightweight utility language for augmenting functionality across the Noop platform.
 Logic expressions are composed of operators and their parameters, which can also be nested Logic expressions.
 All Logic expressions conform to standard YAML syntax.